krmorehead/simple_model_manager/docs/ai_markdown/test_suite.md

 ## Reconstruction Service Tests
 - `tests/test_reconstruction_service.py`: Unit tests for `ReconstructionService` stubs, covering value replacement and type/formatting preservation methods.

+## Test Configuration
+- `pytest.ini`: Pytest configuration for test discovery and warnings.
+- `tests/conftest.py`: Test fixtures for sample JSON and YAML files, used in file parser and translation tests.

 This file will be updated as the test suite evolves.